RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 - The zero sequence of the admittance (in S/km), noted $\underline{Y_0}$ and `y0` in the code.
 - The direct sequence of the admittance (in S/km), noted $\underline{Y_1}$ and `y1` in the code.

-The symmetric componenets are then used to build the series impedance matrix $\underline{Z}$ and the shunt admittance matrix $\underline{Y}$ using the following equations:
+The symmetric components are then used to build the series impedance matrix $\underline{Z}$ and the shunt admittance matrix $\underline{Y}$ using the following equations:

 ```{math}